 This is Oregon, so of course there is a local brewery.
 Throw down a pint (or two) at Yachats Brewing, a sustainable brewery that celebrates the beauty and culture of Yachats and welcome pets on the outdoor patio.

 Several camping options are available in the area, though none directly in town.
 Camping is available at Cape Perpetua for close access to trails.
 If you want to stay right in the center of activity, consider The Fireside, which is located on the 804 trail.

 Pacific City, though popular, still retains its peaceful atmosphere.
 If you enjoy cycling along idyllic country roads bring your bike (and dog trailer!) and take a cruise along the Three Capes Scenic route.
-The loop meanders along the north Oregon coast, continues past Cape Lookout and Cape Meares State Parks, and passes through several small coastal towns.
+The loop meanders along the north Oregon coast, continues past Cape Lookout and Cape Meares State Parks, and passes through several small towns.

 Plenty of camping options exist in Pacific City, including Bob Straub State Park and Cape Kiwanda Natural Area.
 Otherwise opt for the Surf & Sand Inn, an affordable accommodation located within walking distance to the beach, dining, and the Nestucca River.

 With these ideas for your pet friendly Oregon Coast road trip, pick a time to visit!
 Tip: Schedule your vacation during the middle of the week in the summer.
 Or wait until September when the crowds thin out.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.